tanpharamut/Web_app_count_people/README.md

 conda install -c conda-forge moviepy
 ```
 ### env for backend code count people
+(if you in env runweb you must be deactivate env back to base for create new env.)
 ```
 conda create -n openmmpose python=3.8 -y conda activate openmmpose